 - Lighting for indoor plants because it doesn’t produce a lot of heat and is relatively inexpensive

-- Maturing of wines since other light causes it to age prematurely
+- Maturing of wines since other light causes them to age prematurely

 - Garage and warehouse lighting to ensure safety by eliminating shadows

 A blue lens also helps in high heat furnace, metalwork, and glassblowing applications where yellow light is also present.
-The yellowish light and glare can fatigue eyes, and a blue lens can counteract that effect.
+The yellowish light and glare can fatigue eyes; a blue lens can counteract that effect.

 Blue Lenses for Medical Treatment

-Perhaps you’ve seen Johnny Depp in his blue-tinted lenses and thought they were simply a fashion statement.
-Fans of Depp know, however, that he struggles with vision problems and blue lenses help.
-Others are discovering this benefit as well, and it’s nothing short of life-changing.
+Perhaps you’ve seen Johnny Depp in his blue-tinted lenses and thought they were a fashion statement.
+Fans of Depp know, however, that he struggles with vision problems, and blue lenses help.
+Others are also discovering this benefit, and it’s nothing short of life-changing.

 Depp is open about his struggles with his eyesight, though he’s not disclosed a specific diagnosis (New York Daily News).
 Others, like Jake Simons, know that Meares-Iren syndrome (visual stress) causes his vision problems.